 Annika Toth is a German-born artist and marine biologist living and

-As the founder of Sustainable Seas, she is dedicated to working with innovative technology, fishers, and engineers to save marine mammals from unnecessary anthropogenic deaths, and to preserve coastal fishing communities as they are.
+Kim Sawicki is a Ph.D. student studying conservation engineering at UMASS-Dartmouth’s School of Marine Science and Technology.
+She and Annika founded the Sustainable Seas Project in 2018.
+In 2020, she then founded the Sustainable Seas Technology 501 (c) (3), charity to continue working with innovative technology, fishers, and engineers to save marine mammals from unnecessary human-induced deaths, to reduce lost gear and ghost gear, and to preserve coastal fishing communities as they are.